Milanzor/builly/README.md

 ## Caution
 Builbo spawns child processes on your machine with commands you provide in your builders.json file.
-If your builders `yarn` or `npm` command is `rm -rf *`, thy will be done.
+If your builders `yarn` or `npm` command is `rm -rf *` or anything malicious, thy will be done.

 [travis-build]: https://api.travis-ci.org/Milanzor/builbo.svg?branch=master
 [travis-build-url]: https://travis-ci.org/Milanzor/builbo